Now, I don’t know about you ladies, but I’ve always wanted a smaller waist, and wanted to let you in on a little secret today…

 But focusing on your back muscles can really make a difference in how you look.
 On top of that, it can also help with your posture and how you move on a daily basis.

-So let's talk about your back, why it's important, and 18 of the best exercises you can do for your back!
+So let's talk about your back, why it's important, and explore 18 of the best back exercises for women!

 What Muscles Are In Your Back?